 Are we in the last days?
 I certainly hope we are.
 Verse 10 tells us what Judah is going to be doing in the last days.

-The sceptre [the symbol of rulership] shall not depart from Judah, nor a lawgiver from between his feet, until Shiloh come; and unto him shall the gathering of the people be. (verse 10)
+Genesis 49:10 The sceptre [the symbol of rulership] shall not depart from Judah, nor a lawgiver from between his feet, until Shiloh come; and unto him shall the gathering of the people be.

 That perfectly coordinates with Romans 3:2.
 The oracles of God have been committed to the Jews.
 It is their responsibility to preserve them and to pass them on.
 So the preservation of the oracles (the sayings of God) has not been given even to the church.
 Now there is a serious thing occurring here.

-I want you to understand that I'm not talking merely about setting a date on a calendar.
-If you use a calendar to make an appointment, that doesn't change the calendar.
+I want you to understand that I am not talking merely about setting a date on a calendar.
+If you use a calendar to make an appointment, that does not change the calendar.
 What I am talking about are the misunderstanding and the changing of the rules that determine the underlying calendar itself.

-Now of what I have given you so far in this sermon, what does this indicate that those who assume to make their own calendars have their faith in?
-Since God hasn't given the rules in His word, their faith cannot be very firmly planted there.
+Of what I have given you so far in this sermon, what does this indicate that those who assume to make their own calendars have their faith in?
+Since God has not given the rules in His Word, their faith cannot be very firmly planted there.
 So it indicates to me then in regard to this issue, it is not in God, because it is a deviation from what we received from Him through an apostle, and over 1600 years of church history, and more importantly what is clearly stated in Romans 3:2.
 I want you to back there to Romans 3, but in verses 3 and 4 this time.

 Whom is he talking about here?
-He's talking about the Jews.
+He is talking about the Jews.

-Shall their unbelief make the faith of God without effect?
-God forbid: yes, let God be true, but every man a liar; as it is written, That you might be justified in your sayings, and might overcome when you are judged. (verses 3-4)
+Romans 3:3-4 Shall their unbelief make the faith of God without effect?
+God forbid: yes, let God be true, but every man a liar; as it is written, That you might be justified in your sayings, and might overcome when you are judged.

-Now do you understand what this is saying?
+Do you understand what this is saying?
 Let me change a couple of words here.
-I am not twisting the Scripture in any way here in this change.
-If you want to look this Scripture up in modern translations, you will find that I am going to translate it the way that they have translated it now, because the word "unbelief" here, or "did not believe," is somewhat misleading to us.
-It's not wrong.
-It just doesn't convey what Paul is trying to get across here as clearly as it could.
+I am not twisting the scripture in any way here in this change.
+If you want to look this scripture up in modern translations, you will find that I am going to translate it the way that they have translated it now, because the word "unbelief" here, or "did not believe," is somewhat misleading to us.
+It is not wrong.
+It just does not convey what Paul is trying to get across here as clearly as it could.